RubenGarcia7/flashcards/README.md

 1. Flip cards so you can see the correct answers
 1. Final score

-This project has been tested in both iOS and Android devices with the Expo Go app
+This project has been tested in iOS with the Expo Go app

 # Author
 * **Ruben Garcia Bri** -